sbt/website/src/reference/00-Getting-Started/06-Scopes.md

 Some concrete examples:

-- if you have multiple projects in your build definition, a key can have a different value in each project.
+- if you have multiple projects (also called subprojects) in your build definition, a key can have a different value in each project.
 - the `compile` key may have a different value for your main sources and your test sources, if you want to compile them differently.